Tompkins, Tommy

 History

 In later years, Tompkins gave lecture tours for B.C.
 Hydro, Fletcher Challenge, and Alcan, where he showed his films.
-He traveled with his pet wolf, Nehani.
-Through his celebrity Tompkins gained sponsorship from McMillan Bloedel which allowed him to take his films, lectures, and conservation message to school children all over the province of BC.
+He travelled with his pet wolf, Nehani.
+Through his celebrity Tompkins gained sponsorship from McMillan Bloedel which allowed him to take his films, lectures, and conservation message to school children all over the Province of BC.
 It is estimated that some years he was able to speak to over 100,000 children.
 In 1974 Tommy Tompkins was named a Member of the Order of Canada for his work in focusing awareness on the natural environment.

-Tompkins died in 1988 at the age of 68.
+Tommy Tompkins died in 1988 at the age of 68.

 Places